 There are no short cuts.
 Finding off market properties is all about developing relationships and establishing a reputation with people in the market.
-This takes time and a certain predilection for getting to know a lot of people, and knowing them well and gaining their trust.
+This takes many years and a certain predilection for getting to know a lot of people, and knowing them well and gaining their trust.

 Some years ago, we were looking for a house for a client in the Newbury area.
 I had spent three months doing so when I heard about a perfect property from an agent who was about to bring it to the market but had restrictions on when he could start showing it.
 Because I knew the agent particularly well, I managed to get in two or three days before any other buyers.
 It was ideal.
 I phoned my client, collected him from Heathrow, drove him directly to the house and we agreed to buy it within 48 hours.

 On another occasion, I saw a property in a rental advertisement and thought it just right for a client at the time who was wanting to buy a property in Hertfordshire.
-I spoke to the agent, Savills, who explained the owner had died and his son wanted to let it although – in their opinion — was asking for too much.
+I spoke to the agent, who explained their client wanted to let it but – in their opinion — was asking for too much.
 I registered my interest in buying it and after six weeks, sure enough I had a phone call: they couldn’t find a renter and the owner wanted to sell.
 We bought the property before it even came to the market.